 1. Want It the Most

 This sounds silly, but it’s the most important step.
 How much do you want to be a stay at home mom?
 Is it more important than owning the latest gadgets?
 If you refuse to do without cable tv or make other sacrifices, that’s ok.
 But it’s important to admit it before you quit your job and go into debt.

 Some people don’t want to afford it.
 Be honest with yourself.
 If you don’t really want to be a stay home mom, that’s ok.
 If everyone was the same, life would be boring.

 2. Get Out of Debt

-Once you decide to stay home, your paycheck becomes “extra money”.
+Once you decide to stay home, your remaining paychecks becomes “extra money”.
 Use as much as you can to pay down debt.
 (Obviously you can’t use all of it, because there are expenses associated with going to work.
 And that brings me to…)

 You probably know that you have to reinvest some of your paycheck back into your job.
 But do you know how much?

-We found that expenses like these cut my income dramatically:
+Expenses like these can cut your income dramatically: